 - Remove air bubbles and wipe the rim.

 - Screw band down until resistance is met, then increase to fingertip tight.

 - Place jars in a canner, ensuring there is at least 1" of water over the cans.

 - Cover the pot and bring to a boil

 - Boil for 10 minutes

-- Carefully remove jars with jar lifter and place on a rack where they can be undisturbed for 24 hours.
+- Carefully remove jars with a jar lifter and place them on a rack to be undisturbed for 24 hours.

-- Refrigerate any jars if their lids don't pop down.
+- Refrigerate any jars whose lids don't pop down.

 - To Freeze the Preserves